bwarminski/tinyqs4j-api/README.md

 tinyqs4j
 ========

-A simple message queuing API, similar to JMS, for passing messages in point-to-point, publish-subscribe and request-response pattern.
+A simple message queuing API, similar to JMS, for passing messages in point-to-point, publish-subscribe and request-response patterns.

 The motivation was to distill the simple components of the JMS specification without some of the heavy weight and/or legacy requirements that can make full-fledged JMS client usage awkward and verbose in microservice-style applications.
 Aside from simplicity, key distinctions between JMS and tinyqs are: